WalletScrutiny/WalletScrutinyCom/_hardware/blackarrowsoftware.ewallet.md

 The company has a [seriously extensive history](https://bitcointalk.org/index.php?action=trust;u=105804) when it comes to the bitcoin community.
 There were allegations that Black Arrow Software merely [copied the Trezor firmware](https://bitcointalk.org/index.php?topic=983471.msg10825751#msg10825751) and altered the bootloader and the license.

+As it uses Trezor's firmware, we have to assume that this wallet was also able to generate keys offline and sign transactions.
+Using Trezor's firmware does not make this product fake (as Trezor's license allows clones), but it should be noted that there's no available source code for this product.
+If the firmware was modified in some way the users would have been unable to view the changes.

+From [a blogpost in 2015](http://www.stellaw.info/blog/2015/3/18/black-arrow-ewallets-arrives) that reviewed this wallet:

+> Initial impressions leave me confident that they have made modifications and customizations to Trezor code that they have not yet published.

+This product **does not have any source code available for review.**

-With the site down and the company's social media inactive, we have to assume that this product is now **defunct.** We also have to consider the allegations pertaining to the products similarity at least in code to Trezor, as well as the string of allegations against it to mark it as **fake**.
+With the site down and the company's social media inactive, we have to assume that this product is now **defunct.**